From Homework Stress to Homework Motivation: Real Solutions to Help Your Child Stay Calm and Get It Done

 Understanding how motivation works for many neurodivergent kids

 Some children operate on an interest‑based nervous system rather than a reward‑based system.
 They engage deeply when a task is novel, urgent, challenging, or personally meaningful.
 Traditional incentives often feel disconnected from what naturally activates their attention.
+This is why a child may struggle to start a worksheet but spend hours building a Minecraft world or researching a favorite topic.

 Takeaway: Align homework with what naturally interests the child to make starting and sustaining work easier.